 In partnership with Winemaker Kent Rasmussen, one of the most respected Pinot Noir winemakers in the Napa Valley, Ken started the Elkhorn Peak Cellars label ten years after planting his first vines.
 The name honors the Elkhorn Peak Mountain, the tallest mountain in Jamieson Canyon situated directly behind the vineyards.

 With an annual production of just 600 cases of estate Pinot Noir, the winery has no desire to expand.
 Their winemaking philosophy is one of high quality farming, low fruit yields and a hands-off approach.
-You can find their highly rated wines on their website or through their Wine Club – and for a limited time, on Cellar Angels.
+You can only find their highly rated wines on their website or through their Wine Club – and for a limited time, on Cellar Angels.